Chapter 5 Travelers with Additional Considerations

-Knowledge of the HIV-infected traveler’s current CD4 T lymphocyte count is necessary for optimal pretravel consultation.
-HIV-infected people with CD4 cell counts <200/mm3, history of an AIDS-defining illness without immune reconstitution, or clinical manifestations of symptomatic HIV are considered to have severe immunosuppression (see Chapter 3, HIV Infection) and should not receive live viral or bacterial vaccines because of the risk that the vaccine could cause serious systemic disease.2 The response to inactivated vaccines also will be suboptimal; thus, vaccine doses received by HIV-infected people while CD4 cell counts are <200/mm3 should be ignored, and the person should be revaccinated ≥3 months after immune reconstitution with antiretroviral therapy.
+Knowledge of the HIV-infected traveler’s current CD4 T-lymphocyte count is necessary for optimal pretravel consultation.
+People with HIV and CD4 cell counts <200/mm3, history of an AIDS-defining illness without immune reconstitution, or clinical manifestations of symptomatic HIV are considered to have severe immunosuppression (see Chapter 4, HIV Infection) and should not receive live viral or bacterial vaccines because of the risk that the vaccine could cause serious systemic disease.2

 In newly diagnosed, treatment-naïve patients with CD4 cell counts <200/mm3, travel should be delayed pending reconstitution of CD4 cell counts with antiretroviral therapy and ideally complete suppression of detectable viral replication.
 Such postponement helps minimize risk of infection and avoid immune reconstitution illness during travel.

-Table 8-02.
-Immunosuppressive biologic agents that preclude use of live vaccines1
+Table 5-02.
+Immunosuppressive/ immunomodulatory biologic agents that preclude use of live vaccines1